Md-Razu-Haolader/mrh-featured-posts/README.md

-# WP Posts View Plugin
+# WP Featured Post Plugin

 It's a **_Wordpress Plugin_** that includes total view count on each post, provides `shortcode` for frontend functionality, shows the total post view column in admin panel and adds a widget to show latest posts in the dashboard.